Mentorship

 Once you've got the details worked out, it's time to start recruiting employees to participate in the program.
 Mentors should be employees who are willing to share their expertise with others, and mentees should be employees who are interested in learning from those with more experience.

 To get people interested, emphasize how the program will benefit both mentors and mentees.
-Consider offering incentives, such as extra paid time off, to sweeten the deal.
+You can even use these email templates to promote your program internally.

 Identifying individuals who are enthusiastic about learning from others and have something to offer in terms of knowledge or experience is essential.
 You can decide to make it open for anyone to enroll or make it an invite-only affair.
 Here are some ideas for promoting and attracting participants to your program.